 MNP LLP is appointed by the shareholders to audit the financial statements and report directly to them; their report follows.
 The external auditors have full and free access to, and meet periodically and separately with, both the Audit Committee and management to discuss their audit findings.

-April 30, 2019
+April 29, 2020

-(signed) (signed)
+(signed)

-David Eaton Herrick Lau CEO and director CFO
+David Eaton CEO and director (signed)